Registration Information for Applicants Licensed in Another Province

 Read all instructions thoroughly!

-Acquiring a licence from SCoP includes sending some items by postal mail and others online with the Initial Registration form.
-The online form requires several items to be attached to it and it can only be sent once.
+Acquiring a licence from SCoP includes sending some items by postal mail plus other information online with the Initial Registration form.
 Applications are not processed until payment and all requirements have been received by SCoP.

 All members need a Member Account, used for sending information and documents to the College.

-If you have registered for an exam with us, we have created an account for you.
+If you have registered for an exam with us in the past, we have created an account for you.
 Retrieve your username and password here, or contact us.

 If you do not have one, create a new Member Account here >

-Your Initial Registration form is in your Member Account, under the Applications tab.
+Your Initial Registration form is a button in your Member Account, under the heading Licensed in Another Province - Canadian Trained.

 If you are already licensed in another Canadian province, complete the top portion of this Verification of Registration form (pdf) and send it to the regulatory agency or agencies in the province(s) where you are licensed.
 Have the agency complete the form and mail the original directly to SCoP.

-Some paramedics being licensed in Saskatchewan will be issued a restricted licence, at no extra charge for the restriction, until they make up critical training deficiencies.
+Some paramedics being licensed in Saskatchewan will be issued a restricted licence, at no extra charge for the restriction, until they make up critical training deficiencies through gap training.
+Members are not allowed to perform the particular skills that are restricted until they complete the additional training and apply to have the restriction removed.

 The following chart identifies the requirements for practitioners transferring from each province: Approved Exemptions - Provincial comparison to Saskatchewan (pdf).